Hemu: Rise to prominence

-Hemu's battles
+Military career

-Hemu, besides being a highly capable civil administrator, was also the finest military mind on the Afghan side after the demise of Sher Shah Suri.
+Hemu, besides being a competent civil administrator, was also the finest military mind on the Afghan side after the demise of Sher Shah Suri.
 He is reputed to have waged and won as many as 22 battles against the opponents of Adil Shah.
 Many of these battles were against Afghans who had rebelled against Adil Shah.
 One of these was Taj Khan Karrani, a member of Islam Shah's court who, rather than serving Adil Shah, decided to flee with his followers from Gwalior towards the east.
-He was overtaken by Hemu at Chibramau and defeated, but somehow managed to escape and plundered and robbed his way to Chunar.
-Hemu gave chase again and fought Karrani at Chunar and was victorious once more.
+He was overtaken by Hemu at Chibramau and defeated, but somehow managed to escape and plundered his way to Chunar.
+Hemu gave chase again, fought Karrani at Chunar, and was again victorious.
 However, just as at Chibramau, Karrani gave him the slip again.
-Hemu asked Adil Shah—who had accompanied him—to remain at Chunar and proceeded to chase Karrani all the way to Bengal.
+Hemu asked Adil Shah—who had accompanied him—to remain at Chunar and proceeded to chase Karrani to Bengal.

 After the victory of Humayun over Adil Shah's brother-in-law, Sikandar Shah Suri, on 23 July 1555, the Mughals finally recovered Delhi and Agra.
 Hemu was in Bengal when Humayun died on 26 January 1556.
 His death gave Hemu an ideal opportunity to defeat the Mughals.
-He started a rapid march from Bengal and drove the Mughals out of Bayana, Etawah, Sambhal, Kalpi, and Narnaul.
+He rapidly marched from Bengal and drove the Mughals out of Bayana, Etawah, Sambhal, Kalpi, and Narnaul.
 In Agra, the governor evacuated the city and fled without a fight upon hearing of Hemu's invasion.

+In 1556, Hemu defeated and killed Muhammad Khan Sur who had declared himself independent in 1553 at the Battle of Chappar Ghat.

-Hemu's most notable victory took place shortly thereafter against the Mughals at Tughlaqabad.
+Hemu's most notable victory occurred shortly thereafter against the Mughals at Tughlaqabad.